dpak11/tokeniser/README.md

 ### Tokie format

 Below is the Tokie output where your actual `data` is encoded, and the signature is stored in `sign`.
-This output gets further encoded to be used as `API key`.
+Output is further encoded to be used as `API key`.

 ```
 {